missionpinball/mpf-docs/hardware/virtual/virtual_pinball_vpx.rst

 `MPF-VPX bridge <https://github.com/missionpinball/mpf-vpcom-bridge>`_ and add some VPX scripts to your VPX table.

-The GameName set in VPX is not used to check or validate the MPF machine.
 The bridge will connect to the running MPF machine when you start your VPX table.
 As the VPX table is used only to emulate the hardware and should not contain